One more chance: Innovative in-home drug rehab program offers hope

 Related: Addicts Get Opioids During, After Addiction Treatment, Study Finds

-Aware even helped her set up a meeting with the school guidance counselor and her principal.
+Aware even facilitated a meeting with the school guidance counselor and her principal.

 "We talked about making small changes that would help me avoid triggers, like going to the nurse’s office instead of using the school bathrooms.
 They really helped me to express what I needed from the school,” she said.